codeBelt/generate-template-files/README.md

 ## Usage

 Check out the `examples` folder or create a file called `generate.js`.
 The file can be named anything you want.
 In that file add in the example code below.
-Then you can do `node generate.js`.
+Then you can do `node generate.js` once you added your template files.

 ```js
 const generateTemplateFiles = require('generate-template-files');